Jac-Zac/Self_Attention_Kernels/note.md

 ### More suggestions

 - Additionally you can use GDB with core dumps very useful to see what is happening to the program

+## Additional work

+Try implmeenting the different version with `fences` locks etc to do `RING` communication -> In ring attention.
+And try different hints also perhaps for the fence